National-Digital-Twin/archetypes/CONTRIBUTING.md

 To maintain high-quality contributions, NDTP enforces the following **minimum pull request (PR) requirements** for approved contributors:

 - **All PRs must be reviewed by at least one maintainer** before merging.
 - **PRs should reference a corresponding issue** where applicable.
 - **Code changes must include relevant tests** to ensure stability.
 - **Commit messages should follow best practices**, including referencing issue numbers when relevant.
 - **Documentation updates should accompany PRs that impact functionality.**
 - **PRs should use "squash and merge" as the preferred merge strategy**, ensuring a clean history.
 - **Feature and bugfix branches should be deleted after merge** to keep the repository tidy.
 - **Force pushing to the `main` branch is strictly prohibited** to protect repository integrity.
 - **CI builds must pass before merging** to enforce basic validation checks.

-For further details, see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ---